dr4gon37/GithubPage/_posts/2019-08-28-memory-alignment.md

 }
 {% endhighlight %}
 it is obvious that those two structs have the same size.
 But this is not the truth. <br />
-Size A is 24 bits, size B is 16 bits, word size = 1 byte. <br />
+Size A is 24 bytes, size B is 16 bytes, word size = 1 byte. <br />
 <b>Why?</b> And what is word in this case?  <br />

 First of all we have to clear the definitions: <br />